 Sign, Abandoned.
 A sign or sign structure which contains no sign copy, contains obliterated or obsolete sign copy, or is maintained in an unsafe or unsightly condition for a period of three (3) months shall be considered an abandoned sign.

 Sign Area: The total area or areas of all signs within the outer edges of the sign or advertising message.
-Sign area may be calculated in the following manners (Ordinance 58):
+Sign area may be calculated in the following manners: